dtrailnf24/faol/README.md

 > Eldefrawy et al., "Formal security analysis of LoRaWAN," *Computer Networks*, vol. 148, pp. 328–339, 2019. [doi:10.1016/j.comnet.2018.11.017](https://doi.org/10.1016/j.comnet.2018.11.017)

-These are documentation only — the FAoL runtime uses the templates in `pcap_analysis/attacks/templates/`.
+These are documentation only, the FAoL pipeline uses the templates in `pcap_analysis/attacks/templates/`.

 ---